anomaly : Detection of Anomalous Structure in Time Series Data: The Collective And Point Anomaly Family

-The \code{capa.mv} function uses similar arguments to \code{capa.uv} (Section \ref{subsection:uvcapa}), except the following modifications or additions: \begin{itemize} \item \code{x} A numeric matrix with $n$ rows and $p$ columns containing the data which is to be analysed. \item \code{beta} A numeric vector of length $p$, giving the marginal penalties.
-If \code{type ="meanvar"} or if \code{type = "mean"} and \code{maxlag} > 0 it defaults to the penalty regime 2' described in \cite{2019arXiv190901691F}.
-If \code{type = "mean"} and \code{maxlag = 0} it defaults to the pointwise minimum of the penalty regimes 1, 2, and 3 described in \cite{2019arXiv190901691F}. \item \code{beta_tilde} A numeric constant indicating the penalty for adding an additional point anomaly.
-It defaults to $3\log(np)$, where $n$ and $p$ are the data dimensions. \item \code{max_lag} - A non-negative integer indicating the maximum start or end lag.
-Default value is 0. \end{itemize} The \code{max_lag} argument sets a limit on how much a collective anomaly in one variate can lag (or lead) a collective anomaly in another variate, whilst still being part of the same multivariate anomaly.
+The (multivariate specific) \code{max_lag} argument in the \code{capa} function is used to set a limit on how much a collective anomaly in one variate can lag (or lead) a collective anomaly in another variate, whilst still being part of the same multivariate anomaly.
 The run time scales linearly with \code{max_lag}, though this dependence tends to be weak for small values of \code{max_lag}.
 The run time also scales linearly (up to logarithmic factors) with the number of components $p$.
-The comments on the use of \code{max_seg_len} made for the \code{capa.uv} function are also applicable.
 The default penalties are specific to i.i.d.\ data and tend to return many false positives when some of the $p$ series contain, for example, auto-correlated structure.
-In this case, it is recommended to scale \code{beta} and \code{beta_tilde} whilst keeping their ratio constant.
 Extending the argument of \citet{LavielleMarc2000LEoa} to the multivariate setting, using

 can achieve good false positive control.
 Here, $\hat{\rho}_i$ is the $i$th largest of the robust estimates for the $AR(1)$-auto-correlation coefficients of the $p$ series and $w$ the maxlag.